rahulengg1/documentation/versioned_docs/version-1.0/tutorial-extras/translate-your-site.md

 npm run start -- --locale fr
 ```

-Your localized site is accessible at [http://localhost:3000/fr/](http://localhost:3000/fr/) and the `Getting Started` page is translated.
+Your localized site is accessible at `http://localhost:3000/fr/` and the `Getting Started` page is translated.

 :::caution

-In development, you can only use one locale at a time.
+In development, you can only use one locale at a same time.

 :::